If you’ve been investigating franchise opportunities for a while, you know how much information gets thrown your way.

 Until you pay the Franchise Fee.

-As a matter of fact, you won’t get much of anything until the Franchise Fee is paid-and the franchise contract is signed.
+As a matter of fact, you won’t get much of anything until the Franchising Fee is paid-and the franchise contract is signed.

 And it’s when those two things are done that changes everything changes.

 Because you’ll be the proud owner of a franchise business.

 For more information on the Franchise Fee, including costs etc, read this article.
 (I wrote it for the U.S. Small Business Administration.)